Basco, Batanes

 The town is the most populous town in Batanes and is located on Batan Island, the second largest among the Batanes Islands, the northernmost group of islands of the Philippines.
-The town has a domestic airport, Basco Airport, that serves flights from Manila, Tuguegarao, and Itbayat.
+The town has an airport, Basco Airport, that serves domestic flights from Manila, Tuguegarao, and Itbayat.
+Despite its proximity to East Asian cities, there are no international flights.

 The Basco Lighthouse is one of the landmarks.
 There is also the Basco Cathedral here.

 Etymology

 The town is named after Capitán General José Basco, who led the pacification and conquest of the islands during his term as governor-general.

 Geography

 The municipality has a land area of 49.46 km2 constituting of the 219.01 km2 total area of Batanes.

 Barangays

 Basco is politically subdivided into 6 barangays.
 Each barangay consists of puroks and some have sitios.

 The sitio of Diptan was converted into a barrio, known as San Antonio, in 1955.
 Also in the same year, the sitios of Coral, Hago, Tuva, Diojango, Canalaan, Honaan and Dimnalamay were amalgamated into the barrio of San Joaquin.